BernaldoPenasAntelo/Windows-MITRE_ATT-CK-Wazuh-Rules/README.md

 2. The second one **rules_sysmon_events.txt** consist on rules based on sysmon events, to use them you must first install and configure sysmon.

-before each rule category i insert a comment with events in order to test each rule with **ossec-logtest**.
+Before each rule category i insert a comment with events in order to test each rule with **ossec-logtest**.